truedat101/jumbosocket/README.md

 -or-

 Grab the source and install the prerequisites:
-* Node.js 0.8.x or greater (not sure what Socket.io needs these days to work)
+* Node.js v20 or greater
 * NPM (recommended)
-* Winston (used for nicer logging facilities).
 * Socket.io (install via NPM or include the source so it is available in the require path) - use v0.9.x .